 Factors to consider prior to general anaesthesia:

-• If your horse is insured and the surgery is planned, you should inform the insurance company that we intend to perform a surgery and, where appropriate, check that the insurers are prepared to cover the costs of this.
-Where possible this should be done in advance of your horse’s surgery date.
+• If your horse is insured and the surgery is planned (elective rather than emergency), you should inform the insurance company that we intend to perform a surgery and, where appropriate, check that the insurers are prepared to cover the costs of this.
+Where possible this should be done well in advance of your horse’s surgery date.
 You can download our guide for insurance claims HERE.

 • If possible, shoes should be removed prior to bringing your horse to BELL EQUINE Equine to undergo surgery.

-• For most surgeries we do not starve horses prior to the operation.
+• For most surgeries we do not starve horses prior to the operation although there are a few specific surgieries before which we may request food is witheld, please ask your vet if you are uncertain whether you should withold feed.
 For planned procedures, horses generally will not receive ‘hard feed’ on the morning before anaesthesia.
 Horses kept on pasture should be kept in a stall and on hay 24 hours prior to anaesthesia.
 Nursing foals will only be muzzled for 30-60 minutes prior to induction.
-There are, however, few specific surgeries before which we may request food is withheld; please ask your vet if you are uncertain whether you should withhold food.

-• The risks of the specific surgery that your horse is undergoing will be discussed with you prior to the procedure.
-Routinely, owners will not be allowed to watch the surgical procedure to prevent stimulation of your horse and operating theatre personnel.
+• The risks of the anaesthesia and specific surgery that your horse is undergoing will be discussed with you prior to the procedure.
+Please discuss any concerns or ask any questions that you may have with teh vet / nurse when your horse is admitted to the hospital.
+Routinely, owners will not be allowed to watch the surgical procedure to prevent stimulatingof your horse and distracting operating theatre personnel.

 Anaesthetic / surgery procedure: